LCOGT/photonranch-calendar/README.md

 ### Requirements

 You will need the [Serverless Framework](https://www.serverless.com/framework/docs/getting-started) installed locally for development.
-For manual deployment to AWS as well as for updating dependencies, you will need to install [Node](https://nodejs.org/en/), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), configuring with your credentials.
+For manual deployment to AWS as well as for updating dependencies, you will need to install [Node](https://nodejs.org/en/), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), configuring with your own AWS credentials.

 ### Deployment

-Changes pushed to the test, dev, and main branches are automatically deployed with Github Actions.
-For manual deployment, you'll need to fill out the `public_key` and `secrets.json` with the required information.
+Changes pushed to the test, dev, and main branches are automatically deployed to the corresponding test, dev, and production stages with Github Actions.
+For manual deployment on your local machine, you'll need to fill out the `public_key` and `secrets.json` with the required information.
 Then, run:

 ```
 npm install
+serverless plugin install --name serverless-python-requirements
 serverless deploy --stage {stage}
 ```

+In the case that a Serverless or AWS key has been reset, you will need to update these manually in this repository's settings for Github Actions to continue deploying.
+You must be a repository collaborator to edit these.

 ### Testing